No recent searches!

 Variety of Routes

-Extension to Annapurna Base Camp: An adventurous option is to combine the Mardi Himal Trek with an extension to the Annapurna Base Camp.
-After reaching High Camp on the Mardi Himal route, trekkers can continue to the Annapurna Base Camp, adding a few extra days to their journey.
+• Extension to Annapurna Base Camp: For the more audacious souls, merging the Mardi Himal Trek with a jaunt to Annapurna Base Camp is a thrilling option.
+After reaching High Camp on the Mardi Himal trail, the journey can be extended to touch the Annapurna Base Camp, adding extra days to the venture.

 Best Time to Explore the Mardi Himal Trek